Our Team

 Research Associate

-After graduating from Colorado State University (CSU) in 2014 with my Master’s in Microbiology, I joined Dr. Anne Lenaerts & Dr. Gregory Robertson’s research team at Colorado State University.
-During my time there, I engaged in several pre-clinical drug testing trials.
-We used diverse murine models that closely mimicked the active, chronic, and necrotic phases of Mycobacterium tuberculosis infection.
-To further evaluate novel compounds and drug regimens for Mtb infections, I engaged in PK/PD analysis, MIC assays, and drug resistance studies.
-In 2019, I joined Dr. Michael Shiloh’s laboratory and have been developing a humanized in-vitro model of Mtb and non-tuberculous mycobacteria (NTM) infections using a microfluidic "lung-on-a-chip" device to assess the efficacy of novel host-directed treatments.
-Beyond my scientific pursuits, I enjoy gaming, producing music, hiking, camping, and watching reality TV shows.
+After graduating from Colorado State University (CSU) in 2014 with her master’s degree in microbiology, Victoria Eknitphong joined Dr. Anne Lenaerts' and Dr. Gregory Robertson’s research team at Colorado State University.
+During her time there, she engaged in several pre-clinical drug testing trials.
+They used diverse murine models that closely mimicked the active, chronic, and necrotic phases of M. tuberculosis infection.
+To further evaluate novel compounds and drug regimens for M. tuberculosis infections, she engaged in PK/PD analysis, MIC assays, and drug resistance studies.
+Having joined the Shiloh Lab in 2019, she has been developing a humanized in-vitro model of M. tuberculosis and non-tuberculous mycobacteria (NTM) infections using a microfluidic "lung-on-a-chip" device to assess the efficacy of novel host-directed treatments.
+Beyond her scientific pursuits, she enjoys gaming, producing music, hiking, camping, and watching reality TV shows.

 John Neff